Tmmcmasters/Gooo/README.md

 ## Configuration

+- **No Special Configs** for now
-- **Vite Configuration**: Customize the Vite setup by editing `vite.config.js`.
+- **Vite Configuration**: Customize the Vite setup by editing `vite.config.ts`.
 Refer to the [Vite Configuration Reference](https://vitejs.dev/config/) for details.
-- **TypeScript Support**: Use `vue-tsc` for type checking in `.vue` files.
-Ensure Volar is installed in VSCode for proper TypeScript support.
 - **Tailwind CSS**: Tailwind is pre-configured for live reloading.
-Modify `tailwind.config.js` to customize styles.
+Modify `tailwind.css` to customize styles.
 - **Echo Routes**: Define server routes in the Go backend using the Echo framework.
+Check main.go for examples.
+- **Dockerfile**: Use the provided Dockerfile for deployment.
+Adjust as you see fit.
+- **Makefile**: Use the provided Makefile for development and deployment.
+Adjust as you see fit.

 ## Contributing